thalient-ai/zotero-scripts/README.md

 	![Screenshot](doc/zotero_7a.webp)

-11. The script will provide a summary of the changes for review before making them.
+12. The script will provide a summary of the changes for review before making them.

 	![Screenshot](doc/zotero_8.webp)

 	![Screenshot](doc/zotero_9.webp)

-11. Here are the results.
+13. Here are the results.

 	![Screenshot](doc/zotero_10.webp)

+## Error Handling

+The script includes error handling to ensure a smooth user experience.
+If an error occurs during the update process, an alert will be displayed with the error message.
+Ensure that the items you want to edit are correctly selected, and follow the prompts carefully.

 ## Other Considerations